• Skip to primary navigation

 All vodka must go through multiple distillations to reach the desired purity.

-A unique aspect of vodka is its ability to be infused with different flavors.
+A unique aspect of vodka is its ability to be infused with different flavors - for inspiration on citrus pairings, see what pairs with lemon in desserts.

 This happens by adding fruits, herbs, or spices and letting them steep.